-Q2-9 The elements of financial reporting are the building blocks of the financial statements.
+Q2-12 The elements of financial reporting are the building blocks of the financial statements.
 U.S. GAAP identifies two main groups of elements.
 We refer to these groups as point-in-time elements and period-of-time elements.
 Point-in-time elements represent resources (assets), claims to resources (liabilities), or interests in resources (equity) as of a point in time and appear on the balance sheet.
 Period-of-time elements describe events and circumstances that affect an entity during a period of time and appear on the income statement, statement of comprehensive income, or statement of shareholders' equity.
 The period-of-time elements include investments by owners, distributions to owners, revenues, gains, expenses, losses and comprehensive income.

-Q2-10 Under U.S. GAAP, an asset is defined as a probable future economic benefit obtained or controlled by a particular entity as a result of past transactions or events.
+Q2-13 Under U.S. GAAP, an asset is defined as a probable future economic benefit obtained or controlled by a particular entity as a result of past transactions or events.
 Essential characteristics of an asset are also delineated.
 Under U.S. GAAP, an asset "embodies a probable future benefit that involves a capacity, singly or in combination with other assets, to contribute directly or indirectly to future net cash inflows, a particular entity can obtain the benefit and control others' access to it, and the transaction or other event giving rise to the entity's right to or control of the benefit has already occurred."
 The future economic benefit from an asset is the cash flows generated from its use.
 Finally, the asset arises out of an event or transaction that has already occurred.

-Q2-11 Recognition is the process of reporting an economic event in the financial statements.
+Q2-14 Recognition is the process of reporting an economic event in the financial statements.
 If an item is recognized, it is included as a line item on the financial statements (i.e., not just in the notes to the statements).
 An item is not recognized in the financial statements if it is included in the notes to the statements alone.

-Q2-12 The revenue recognition principle is used to guide the timing of revenue recognition.
+Q2-15 The revenue recognition principle is used to guide the timing of revenue recognition.
 It states that revenue is recognized when it is realized or realizable and earned.
 An item is considered realized or realizable when a good or service has been exchanged for cash or claims to cash.
 Revenues are considered earned "when the entity has substantially accomplished what it must do to be entitled to the benefits represented by the revenues."
 The FASB has developed a new revenue standard.
 The new revenue standard indicates that the overarching principle of revenue recognition is the notion of the transfer of control of the goods or services.

-Q2-13 Expenses are recorded when: (1) they are matched with revenue, (2) in the period incurred, and (3) they are systematically allocated over the period of use.
+Q2-16 Expenses are recorded when: (1) they are matched with revenue, (2) in the period incurred, and (3) they are systematically allocated over the period of use.
+Firms recognize expenses when: (1) the entity's economic benefits are consumed in the process of producing or delivering goods or rendering services and (2) an asset has experienced a reduced future benefit, or when a liability has been incurred or increased, without an associated economic benefit.

-Q2-14 Under IFRS, expenses are recognized in the income statement when two criteria are met: (1) a decrease in future economic benefits related to a decrease in an asset or an increase of a liability has occurred and (2) the expense can be measured reliably.
+Q2-17 Under IFRS, expenses are recognized in the income statement when two criteria are met: (1) a decrease in future economic benefits related to a decrease in an asset or an increase of a liability has occurred and (2) the expense can be measured reliably.

-Q2-15 Accrual-basis accounting records revenues according to the revenue recognition principle and records expenses according to the expense recognition principle, regardless of when cash is received or paid.
+Q2-18 Accrual-basis accounting records revenues according to the revenue recognition principle and records expenses according to the expense recognition principle, regardless of when cash is received or paid.
 Accrual-basis accounting records revenues when earned and expenses when incurred.
-GAAP is based on accrual-basis accounting as opposed to a cash-basis system.
+U.S. GAAP is based on accrual-basis accounting as opposed to a cash-basis system.